 Rory was a healthy 12-year-old boy, known for his smile and for standing up for others.
 A simple fall during basketball practice caused an abrasion on his arm.
 This is the suspected beginning of a cascade of events that led to his death from sepsis.

 Rory was seen by both his paediatrician and a local Emergency Department and was sent home with a diagnosis of a viral illness.

 He returned the next day in septic shock and died shortly thereafter.
 A review of the medical records revealed that there were errors that occurred during his emergency department visit.

 This talk will attempt to move away from the controversy of the actual article and instead focus on how these common errors could have occurred during any busy shift and what we can do to prevent them in the future.

-My intention in giving this talk is to continue to use this case to raise awareness of both pediatric sepsis and common medical error and hopefully lead to fewer outcomes like Rory’s.
+Jo Anna’s intention in giving this talk is to continue to use this case to raise awareness of both paediatric sepsis and common medical error.

 When considering paediatric sepsis Jo Anna asks - Was this preventable?
 Were there clues?
 Why was this missed?

 Recognition is the first step.
 Often procedures are used in this case.
 The Paediatric Sepsis Score is one such example.